HTML Semantic Elements

 Some important semantic elements in HTML5

-An article should make sense on its own, and it should be possible to distribute it independently from the rest of the web site.
+An article should make sense on its own, and it should be possible to distribute it independently of the rest of the website.

 <!DOCTYPE html>